cpsou/OfficeDocs-DeployOffice/microsoft-365-apps/outlook/get-started/deployment-new-outlook.md

 ## Prerequisites for target computers

+As a requirement, Outlook on the web needs to be enabled for users' mailboxes for whom you're planning to deploy new Outlook for Windows, for more information, see: https://learn.microsoft.com/en-us/powershell/module/exchange/set-casmailbox?view=exchange-ps#-owaenabled

 For the new Outlook client to be successfully installed, computers must meet the minimum requirements listed here.

 ### System and app requirements